SAD-Flower: Flow Matching for Safe, Admissible, and Dynamically Consistent Planning: Control-Augmented Flow Matching for Constrained Planning

 \textbf{From State/Action Constraints to Barrier Specifications.} State and action constraints are set inclusion conditions, which require the controlled flow in \eqref{eq:control_ode} to converge to and subsequently maintain constraint satisfaction.
 This behavior can be formalized via control barrier functions (CBFs; \citealt{CBF_Ames}), whose level sets can encode the constraint sets $\mathbb{A}$ and $\mathbb{S}$.
 Thereby, we express state and action constraints as a condition on the growth of CBFs along the flow.

 \textbf{From Dynamic Consistency to Lyapunov Specifications.} Dynamic consistency is an equality condition, whose violation needs to decay to $0$ along the flow in \eqref{eq:control_ode}.
 This property can be formalized using control Lyapunov functions (CLFs; \citealt{CLF}) -- energy-like, non-negative functions with a minimum of $0$ at the desired equilibrium.
-Hence, we formulate dynamic consistency as a condition on the decay of a CLF along the flow.
+Hence, we formulate dynamic consistency as a condition on the decay of a CLF along the generation process of the flow.

-\textbf{Prescribed-time Specifications.} While FM simulates ODEs for time intervals $t\in[0,1]$, Lyapunov and barrier specifications usually relate to asymptotic guarantees with $t\rightarrow \infty$.
-This discrepancy necessitates the scheduling of a sufficiently fast growth of CBFs and decrease of CLFs along the flow, which corresponds to a prescribed-time specification for control \citep{SONG2017243}.\looseness=-1
+\textbf{Prescribed-Time Specifications.} While FM simulates ODEs for time intervals $t\in[0,1]$, Lyapunov and barrier specifications usually relate to asymptotic guarantees with $t\rightarrow \infty$.
+This discrepancy necessitates the scheduling of a sufficiently fast growth of CBFs and decrease of CLFs along the flow, which corresponds to a prescribed-time specification for control \cite{SONG2017243}.\looseness=-1

 Our approach -- SAD-Flower -- splits the numerical integration of \eqref{eq:control_ode} into two phases as illustrated in \cref{fig:method_pipeline}.
-In the uncontrolled phase ($0\leq t<T_0$), trajectories evolve under the learned FM vector field without intervention ($\bm{u}_t=\bm{0}$) to preserve sample diversity \citep{fan2025cfg}.
+In the uncontrolled phase ($0\leq t<T_0$), trajectories evolve under the learned FM vector field without intervention ($\bm{u}_t=\bm{0}$) to preserve sample diversity \cite{fan2025cfg}.
 In the controlled phase ($T_0\leq t\leq 1$), the control law $\bm{u}_t$ satisfying CLF, CBF, and prescribed-time specifications is applied when integrating \eqref{eq:control_ode}.
-Thereby, the activation time $T_0\in(0,1)$ allows SAD-Flower to effectively balance generative flexibility with formal guarantees on safety (\eqref{prob:safety}), admissibility (\eqref{prob:admiss}), and dynamic consistency (\eqref{prob:consis}).\looseness=-1
+Thereby, the activation time $T_0\in(0,1)$ allows SAD-Flower to effectively balance generative flexibility with formal guarantees on safety \eqref{prob:safety}, admissibility \eqref{prob:admiss}, and dynamic consistency \eqref{prob:consis}.\looseness=-1

-\subsection{Control Design using Control Lyapunov and Barrier Functions}
+\subsection{Control Design Using Control Lyapunov and Barrier Functions}